 A (T) entry identifies students whose performance, although within the passing range, requires study and re-evaluation in one or more areas within the module/clerkship.
 A (T) is used as a "temporary grade" for module/clerkship grades when students have achieved an overall score that would indicate a passing grade, but they have shown weak or marginal performance in one or more of the traditional subject areas that are included in the overall module/clerkship.
-The overall performance of students receiving a (T) in lieu of a grade is reviewed by the SEPC with the Module/Clerkship Director to determine how the student may improve their fund of knowledge in the identified subject area(s).
+The overall performance of students receiving a (T) in lieu of a grade is reviewed by the SEPC with the module/clerkship director to determine how the student may improve their fund of knowledge in the identified subject area(s).
 The (T) grade is replaced by the final module/clerkship grade when remediation is successfully accomplished in knowledge, skills, attitudes and/or behavior.
 Unsuccessful remediation may result in a failing grade.
+Any incomplete academic work or work receiving a (T) grade must be completed within the prescribed period or the grade will be converted to an (F).
 Individual Module or Clerkship Directors specify how performance on assigned work is related to this grading scale in the particular module or clerkship.
-The final grade assigned for the module is recorded on the official transcript.
-However, because the pre-clerkship modules are integrated or organ system-based but involve a number of traditional basic science disciplines, Module Directors will also record performance in those areas as well.
+The final grade assigned for the module/clerkship is recorded on the official transcript.
+However, because the pre-clerkship modules are integrated or organ system-based but involve a number of traditional basic science disciplines, Module Directors will also assess performance in those areas as well.
 Where appropriate, the Module Director will assign a (T) grade to indicate that the student's performance in one or more discipline areas falls in the conditional or unacceptable range.
-Similarly, Clerkship Directors may assign a (T) grade to indicate that a particular student's knowledge, skill or professionalism is conditional or unacceptable in a particular area, even though the student's overall performance is excellent or good.
+Similarly, Clerkship Directors may assign a (T) grade to indicate that a particular student's knowledge, skills, or professionalism is conditional or unacceptable in a particular area, even though the student's overall performance is excellent or good.
 Assigned (T) grades with annotations are used by the SEPC in its review of an individual student.

-A student may appeal his or her exam or course grade if he or she feels that the grade was assigned in a manner not in accordance with the module or clerkship statement of policy distributed at the beginning of the module or clerkship.
+A student may appeal his or her module or clerkship grade, or any component of the module or clerkship (e.g., exam grade, narrative evaluation, project, etc.) if he or she feels that the grade was assigned in a manner not in accordance with the module or clerkship statement of policy distributed at the beginning of the module or clerkship.
 This is not a process for appeal of established module or clerkship grading policies.
-The appeal is directed initially to the Module or Clerkship Director and then to the Assistant Dean of Medical Education for resolution at an informal level.
+The appeal is directed initially to the module or clerkship director and then to the assistant dean(s) for Medical Education for resolution.
+The Associate Dean for Students must be copied on all communications regarding grade appeals.

-If resolution of the issue is not made to the student's satisfaction, then a formal appeal is made in writing to the Office of Faculty and Academic Affairs stating the reasons for the appeal.
-After an appropriate hearing and review, the Associate Dean for Faculty and Academic Affairs will recommend final disposition of the appeal.
+If resolution of the issue is not made to the student's satisfaction, then an appeal is made in writing to the Office of Faculty and Academic Affairs stating the reasons for the appeal.
+After an appropriate hearing and review, the associate dean for Faculty and Academic Affairs will recommend disposition of the appeal.

-A student wishing to appeal to the Dean concerning the recommendation must make a written request within 10 business days of receipt of written notification of the recommendation from the Office of Faculty and Academic Affairs.
-Acting as the University President's representative, the Dean of the College of Medicine shall make a final decision on the matter within 15 business days of receipt of the student's request for review.
+A student wishing to appeal to the dean concerning the recommendation must make a written request within 10 business days of receipt of written notification of the recommendation from the Office of Faculty and Academic Affairs.
+Acting as the university President's representative, the dean of the College of Medicine shall make a final decision on the matter within 15 business days of receipt of the student's request for review.